Current funding opportunities for applications

 Anticipating a new request for applications (RFA) release this fall, the SVP program wanted to explore more community-driven solutions and include more community voices in our programmatic decision-making.

 Over a months-long process from October 2022 - May 2023, the SVP program convened an advisory group, including individuals with varied lived experiences and identities- including sexual assault survivorship, to help guide the program in identifying community prevention needs and solutions related to sexual violence.
 Appreciating the disparities that exist in experiences of violence and current gaps in resources available across the state, the SVP program intentionally sought input from individuals and organizations within the Black, Indigenous, People of Color (BIPOC) and Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, and Allied/Asexual/Aromantic/Agender (LGBTQIA+) community.
 Concurrent with advisory meetings, community interviews, surveys, and focus groups were conducted in partnership with the LGBTQIA+ BIPOC community to collect further information about the unique experiences and needs of that community around sexual violence prevention.
-For more detailed findings from this work, please click the report link below.
+The Sexual Violence Prevention Community Conversation Report provides more detailed findings from this work:

 Based on this community input and the experiences shared by community partners, the SVP program and advisory identified four core funding priorities:

-Click on the link below or scan the QR code to register for any or all Get Ready meetings:
+Use the Get Ready Meeting registration form or scan the QR code at the bottom of the page to register for any or all Get Ready meetings:

 We seek to identify and partner with organizations that amplify the voice of our priority communities that we know are most impacted by sexual violence (Black, Indigenous, People of Color; Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, and Allied/Asexual/Aromantic/Agender (LGBTQIA+); Disability community; Immigrant/Refugee community).

-To support future applicants we are offering a series of meetings to help prepare interested organizations in learning more about:
+To support future applicants we are offering a series of meetings to help prepare interested organizations to learn more about:

 Any organization interested in applying for a future funding opportunity, aligned with the above funding priorities, may attend the meetings listed below.
 Please make sure to register for more information regarding meeting logistics and location.
 Virtual options are also available.
 Meeting recordings will be posted below.